giocosmiano/haskell-programming/readme.md

 ### This is my personal repository learning `Haskell` from [Haskell Programming](http://haskellbook.com/)

- - First of all, this is my personal journey learning `Haskell` therefore any mistakes on concepts and/or chapter exercises are my own.
+ - First, this is my personal journey learning `Haskell` therefore any mistakes on concepts and/or chapter exercises are my own.

  - Second, I came to this `Haskell` journey because of my curiosity in FP that began mid-2016 when I was working on a UI story/task in
    [Angular](https://angular.io/) and used these JS libraries, [RamdaJS](https://ramdajs.com/), [RxJS](http://reactivex.io/) and